richb-hanover/Cutie-network-Quality-Test/docs/Theory of Operation.md

   it had to modify three files.
   So I asked ChatGPT to factor out the common charting code and it was very successful, and needed no further fussing.
 - ChatGPT "understands" (that is, does the "right thing") with imprecise requests.
-  I asked it to display elapsed time, and it chose a format of `##s`, then `##m ##s` without my instruction.
+  For example, I asked it to display elapsed time, and it chose a format of
+  `##s`, then `##m ##s` without my instruction.

 Will I ever "just start hacking code" again?
 I don't think so.